-You can also ask a Tribunal to say you should not be kept in hospital.
+You or your nearest relative can also ask a Tribunal to say you should no longer be kept in hospital.
+This leaflet explains further down who your nearest relative is.

 What is a Tribunal and what happens?

 The Tribunal is an independent panel which can decide whether you should be allowed to leave the hospital.
 It will hold a meeting with you and with staff from the hospital who know you.
 This meeting is called a "hearing".
 You can ask someone else to come to the hearing to help you, if you want.
 Before the hearing, the members of the Tribunal will read reports from the hospital about you and your care.
 One of the members of the Tribunal will also come to talk to you.